AlexBurnes/pre-push/progress.md

 ## What Works
 - **Complete core implementation**: All essential functionality implemented and working
-- **Buildfab Library Update to v0.20.0**: Updated buildfab library to latest release v0.20.0 with enhanced features
+- **Buildfab Library Update to v0.21.0**: Updated buildfab library to latest release with multiline output feature
-  - **COMPLETED**: Updated buildfab library from v0.18.10 to v0.20.0 for latest features and improvements
+  - **COMPLETED**: Updated buildfab library from v0.18.10 to v0.21.0 for multiline output feature
+  - **COMPLETED**: Go version updated from 1.23.1 to 1.24.0 (required by buildfab v0.21.0)
+  - **COMPLETED**: Added toolchain go1.24.8 for Go version management
+  - **COMPLETED**: Updated golang.org/x/sys to v0.36.0 and added golang.org/x/term v0.35.0
-  - **COMPLETED**: Fixed test file to use `buildfab.Project` as proper type instead of inline anonymous struct
+  - **COMPLETED**: Fixed test compilation error - updated buildfab.Project struct usage
   - **COMPLETED**: All tests passing with race detection enabled
   - **COMPLETED**: Maintained full compatibility with existing configuration
-  - **COMPLETED**: Enhanced execution capabilities and performance optimizations
+  - **COMPLETED**: Enhanced execution capabilities with multiline output support
-  - **COMPLETED**: Updated CHANGELOG.md with comprehensive update documentation
-  - **COMPLETED**: Updated memory bank files with new buildfab version
+  - **COMPLETED**: Version bumped to v1.9.0 for buildfab v0.21.0 update with multiline output feature (2025-10-08)
-- **Buildfab Library Update to v0.18.10**: Updated buildfab library to previous release with enhanced features
+- **Buildfab Library Update to v0.18.10**: Updated buildfab library to latest release with enhanced features
   - **COMPLETED**: Updated buildfab library from v0.18.0 to v0.18.10 for latest features and improvements
   - **COMPLETED**: All tests passing with race detection enabled
   - **COMPLETED**: Maintained full compatibility with existing configuration